 And both decisions should be tempered by the strength of your current online reputation.
 Community participation builds neutral reputations up to good ones and helps maintain good reputations.

 But if you have a bad reputation it’s going to take a lot more than a few blog comments to undo the damage.
-That’s the point where you’re going to want to consult with an online reputation management company, such as InternetReputation.com, that will pull out all of the stops on your behalf.
+That’s the point where you’re going to want to consult with an online reputation repair company.

 Evaluate where you stand and what you need, and then act accordingly.